mmmirrra/mmmirrra.github.io/_posts/2024-03-19-MultimediaSystem-environment.markdown

 - What Metadata Can Do
   - Accessing and Exploring Information Resources
   - Summary of object content
-  - Semantic interconnectivity between objects
+  - Semantic interconnectivity between object
   - Resource management
   - Method of user interface